Soft Strawberry and Yogurt Cake

 Take the yogurt and eggs out of the fridge at least an hour before.

-• Wash, pat dry, and cut the strawberries into pieces.
+• Wash, pat dry, and slice the strawberries.

 • Dust the strawberries with a little flour.

-• Pour the sugar and lemon zest into the bowl.
+• Pour sugar and lemon zest into the bowl.

 • Powder the sugar and lemon zest for 10″ at speed 10.

-• Add the eggs and blend for 5 minutes at speed 4.
+• Add eggs and blend for 5 minutes at speed 4.

-• Add the yogurt to the egg and sugar mix and blend for 20″ at speed 3.
+• Add yogurt to the egg and sugar mixture and blend for 20″ at speed 3.

-Pour all the powders into the bowl (I sifted them first into a bowl because you can always find some impurities in the flour).
+Pour all the dry ingredients into the bowl (I sifted them first in a bowl, as you can often find some impurities in the flour).

-• Shake off the excess flour from the strawberries, pour them into the bowl (keep some pieces aside) and incorporate them by hand with a spatula to avoid breaking them.
+• Shake off the excess flour from the strawberries, pour them into the bowl (leave some pieces aside) and incorporate them manually with a spatula to avoid breaking them.

-• Grease and flour the pan and pour in the batter.
+• Grease and flour the mold and pour the batter.

-• Add the reserved strawberries on the surface and bake.
+• Add the reserved strawberries on top and bake.

-• Bake for 35 minutes at 356°F, checking with a toothpick.
-Then remove from the pan and allow to cool completely.
+• Bake for 35 minutes at 350°F, doing the toothpick test.
+Then, remove from the mold and let it cool completely.

 Notes: